 I wrote an extensive post introducing Cricut Joy.
 Check it out!

-Best for: makers without a dedicated craft space, new Cricut users intimidated by the larger Cricut machines, or as a companion machine to your Explore or Maker.
+BEST FOR: people without a dedicated craft space, new users intimidated by the larger Cricut machines, or as a companion machine to your Explore or Maker.

-Cricut Maker is Cricut’s top-of-the-line cutting machine.
+Cricut Maker was first announced in 2017.
 It looks similar to the Explore line of machines, but it has been re-designed from the bottom up.
-It does everything Cricut Explore will do, but with added features.
+It does everything Cricut Explore will do (see details below), but with added features.

 In July 2019, four new tools were announced.
 You can see how to use each of these tools in these posts:

-Cricut Maker’s adaptive tool system is built with expansion in mind—meaning it was built to use tools that Cricut hasn’t even thought up yet!
-They have a dozen additional tools in testing—so this machine will do more and more as new tools are released.
+Cricut Maker’s adaptive tool system is built with expansion in mind—meaning it was built to use tools that Cricut hasn’t even thought up yet.

 I wrote up a lengthy post about Cricut Maker—I attended the big release event and talked with many people on the Cricut team about it.